github/docs/content/developers/webhooks-and-events/webhook-events-and-payloads.md

 ### meta

 The webhook this event is configured on was deleted.
 This event will only listen for changes to the particular hook the event is installed on.
-Therefore, it must be selected for each hook that you'd like to recieve meta events for.
+Therefore, it must be selected for each hook that you'd like to receive meta events for.

 #### Availability